Search This Blog

 In March of 1999, the U.S. Department of Transportation announced plans to revoke Kiwi's operating certificate for failing to meet federal fitness standards for air carriers.
 At the time, they were reduced to just a charter carrier with 4 leased jets flying to only 6 cities.
 With less than 500 employees and 11 months worth of ticket sales (approximately 80,000 seats worth), the airline went under.
 In December, the bankruptcy judge liquidated the airline for good.

-It's between 1992 and 1995 that I most remember seeing the Kiwi commercials on TV.
-They would be EVERYWHERE.
-I mean, like 2 to 3 times per hour!
-Growing up in the New York metropolitan area, the airline's home town, was a big target for their advertising.
+I most remember seeing the Kiwi commercials on TV between 1992 and 1995.
+They would be EVERYWHERE... like two to three times per hour!
+Growing up in the New York metropolitan area, the airline's hometown, was a big target for their advertising.
 Enjoy the Kiwi goodness that brings back the joys of television watching during my childhood!

 I'm astonished that with all of the success the airline had initially, including a fairly rabid fan base of business travelers, there aren't more commercials on YouTube.
 This is the only one, as of the time of writing.